korostil/todo-front/backlog.md

 ## v2
 - [x] complete task
-- [ ] take all requests to backend and put into one place
+- [x] navigate to main page
-- [ ] extend task fields
+- [x] extend task fields
 - [ ] extend project fields
-- [x] navigate to main page
+- [ ] take all requests to backend and put into one place

 # Backlog
 - [ ] show which project the task belongs to